bafiam/bafiam-bot/README.md

 The bafiam bot is technically a small tweak that brings efficiency to any slack workspace.
 As a developer, I find myself, in need of crucial members' information.
 The only way to access this information is to go through the entire member's list.
 For example, in the case where I have a member's email, am forced to almost check each member's profile and compare their email with the one I have.
 This is tiring work.
 On other days, I need a motivation quote to think about and start my day with.
 The solution to that is to search for one on the net.
 The bafiam bot using a single command:

-1. One can get a list of all members; all arranged in a list starting with their name and email.
+1. One can get a list of all members; all arranged in a list starting with their name and email
 2. Get a random quote to start your day

 ## Screenshots